ScreamBun/jadn-node/jadn-v1.0-wd01.md

 If a field includes the [*dir*](#322-field-options) FieldOption, the SOLIDUS character (/) as specified in [RFC 6901](#rfc6901) is appended to FieldName.

-Container types with the *id* option treat the item/field name as a non-normative label (see [Section 3.2.1.1](#3211-field-identifiers)) and display it in the description followed by a label terminator ("::"):
+Structured types with the *id* option treat the item/field name as an informative label (see [Section 3.2.1.1](#3211-field-identifiers)) and display it in the description followed by a label terminator ("::"):
 ```